jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 ### 6A Terrorist act
 (1) A person commits an offence who engages in a terrorist act.
-(2) A person who commits a terrorist act is liable on conviction on indictment to imprisonment for life or a lesser term.
+(2) A person who commits a terrorist act is liable on conviction to imprisonment for life or a lesser term.

 **Terrorist bombing**